On the profinite fundamental group of a connected Grothendieck topos: Locally connected and locally constant objects

 \begin{proof}Write $X$ as a sum of connected objects $X_i$, and let $Y$ be a complemented subobject of $X$.
-Then $Y\cap X_i$ is a complemented subobject of $X_i$ and hence either $0$ or $X_i$.
-This implies that $Y$ is a sum of a subset of the $X_i'$s and hence locally connected.
-If $X\to Y$ is a morphism whose codomain is a sum of connected objects $Y_j$ then the image of any of the $X_i$ is connected and may be identified with one of the $Y_j$.
-The image of $X$ is thus a complemented subobject of $Y$.\end{proof}
+Then $Y\cap X_i$ is complemented in $X_i$ and hence either $0$ or $X_i$.
+This implies that $Y$ is a sum of a subset of the $X_i'$s and hence locally connected.\end{proof}

 For the following definition, recall that an object of a Grothendieck topos $\Ee$ is called \emph{constant} if it belongs to the essential image of the functor $\gamma^*:\Ss\to\Ee$.

 A \emph{cover} (resp. \emph{open cover}) $(U_i)_{i\in I}$ of $1$ is a family of objects (resp. subterminal objects) of $\Ee$ such that the induced map $\sum_{i\in I}U_i\to 1$ is an epimorphism.